MuhammadHussain06/ai-inference-overhead-harness/README.md

-# Fraud Evaluation Harness — Containerized Testbed
+# AI Inference Overhead Harness

-Containerized benchmark that measures the real latency/throughput cost of a live AI fraud-inference call against a network-equivalent mock baseline.
+Containerized benchmark that measures the real latency/throughput cost of a synchronous AI inference call in a microservice request path, against a network-equivalent mock baseline. `docker compose up` reproduces the setup used for the accompanying empirical paper.

-`docker compose up` reproduces the setup used for the accompanying thesis.
+The workload used to generate load is a fraud classifier, but the paper isn't about fraud detection — it's about what a synchronous AI call costs a request path, and how that cost scales with input complexity.
+Fraud classification just gives a realistic, variable-input-size ML workload to measure that with.

 Integrates two services:

 - **transaction-service** (Java / Spring Boot, WebFlux + R2DBC) — validates
-  and routes transactions, records latency telemetry.
+  and routes requests, records latency telemetry.
   Originally [`MuhammadHussain06/fraud-eval-harness`](https://github.com/MuhammadHussain06/fraud-eval-harness).
-- **fraud-ml-service** (Python / FastAPI) — wraps a trained XGBoost fraud classifier.
+- **fraud-ml-service** (Python / FastAPI) — wraps a trained XGBoost fraud classifier used as the inference workload.
   Originally [`MianBao-07/fraud-detection-microservice`](https://github.com/MianBao-07/fraud-detection-microservice).

-This repo containerizes both, adds a mock baseline endpoint to isolate AI overhead, pins CPUs per service, and ships k6 load testing plus result analysis.
+This repo containerizes both, adds a mock baseline endpoint to isolate AI overhead, pins CPUs per service, disables DB persistence by default to keep extra I/O out of the measurement, and ships k6 load testing plus result analysis.

 ## How it works

-Every transaction routes through one of two strategies, selected per-request:
+Every request routes through one of two strategies, selected per-request:

 - `DISTRIBUTED_AI_SYNCHRONOUS` — scored by a real XGBoost model at a chosen feature-count tier: `V5`, `V10`, `V20`, or `V28`.